SanketShelake23/Project2/README.md

 # New Project - 2

-The file is created from local system.
+The file is created from local system
  # Created by :
   Mr. xyz